RedisLabs/redislabs-docs/content/rs/security/ldap/_index.md

     - Certificate details for secure protocols.
     - Bind credentials, including Distinguished Name, password, and (optionally) client public and private keys for certificate authentication.
     - Authentication query details, whether template or query.
-    - Authorization query details, whether template or query.
+    - Authorization query details, whether attribute or query.
     - The Distinguished Names of LDAP groups you’ll use to authorize access to Redis Software resoures.

 ## How to enable LDAP